ibm-s390-cloud/k8s-cex-dev-plugin/docs/docu.md

 CEX crypto resource by the CEX device plugin if one APQN is available, healthy, and not already allocated.
 The APQN is randomly choosen and is assigned to the life time of the container.

-#### Sample flow how an APQN is assigned to a container applications
+#### Sample flow how an APQN is assigned to a container application

 <!--SN: Do we have a flowchart we could add here?-->